libp2p/specs/webrtc/README.md

    succeeding Noise handshake.
 See [Connection Security section](#connection-security).

-8. Messages on the established `RTCDataChannel` are framed using the message framing mechanism described in [Multiplexing](#multiplexing).
+8. Messages on each `RTCDataChannel` are framed using the message framing mechanism described in [Multiplexing](#multiplexing).

 9. The remote is authenticated via an additional Noise handshake.
 See